 - WorldCat local holdings records conform to the MARC 21 Format for Holdings Data.

-- Any OCLC full cataloging member can create Local Holdings Records using the Connexion browser interface or the OCLC Batchload service.
+- Any OCLC full cataloging member can create Local Holdings Records using the Connexion browser interface.
 Local Holdings Records can also be updated in batch through the Local Holdings Update service.

 - You can attach your Local Holdings data to bibliographic records created and maintained by national libraries and CONSER (Cooperative Online Serials Program) participants.
 Manual updating through the Connexion browser interface makes it easy to add a Local Holdings Record at the same time you're cataloging an item.